anujitganguly/Algo_Trading2020/README.md

   trial_1.cpp is for basic understanding that how the code will work.
 It is a prototype of actual work.

+ ### Future Scope:
+ #### 1. Future of algo trading is very promising.
+ #### 2. It doesn't involve Human emotions, hence it excludes the chances of making wrong decissions upto a certain extent.

   Disclaimer: This project is mainly for helping out busy traders but rihht now it is too naive be considered as a serious tool for trading.
+People may take its help to understand how some traders execute their orders.